OVERVIEW

 PREFERRED PROJECT CRITERIA

-Conservation Leadership also has preferred criteria that organizations should consider when proposing a project.
+The Master’s in Conservation Leadership program has preferred criteria that organizations should consider when proposing a project.

 - Duration: projects that fit within a four month project period (June through September), in which the student is fully immersed in working with the partner organization